mdarslan7/ease-commit/readme.md

-# Easy-Commit
+# Ease-Commit

 Tired of dull, generic commit messages that don’t reflect the work you've done? 🚀

-Introducing Easy-Commit – the tool that transforms your Git commit messages into meaningful, context-aware statements.
-Forget about **Fixed stuff** or **Made changes** – Easy-Commit uses the power of AI to analyze your Git diffs and recent commits, crafting clear, concise, and relevant messages every time.
+Introducing Ease-Commit – the tool that transforms your Git commit messages into meaningful, context-aware statements.
+Forget about **Fixed stuff** or **Made changes** – Ease-Commit uses the power of AI to analyze your Git diffs and recent commits, crafting clear, concise, and relevant messages every time.

 By integrating with the Gemini API, it ensures your messages are tailored to your project’s tone and style, making your commit history more organized and meaningful.
-Say goodbye to the hassle of writing commit messages – let Easy-Commit do the work for you! ✨
+Say goodbye to the hassle of writing commit messages – let Ease-Commit do the work for you! ✨

 ## What Needs Fixing?

 Writing good commit messages is crucial for maintaining a clean and understandable Git history.
-However, many developers struggle with crafting well-structured commit messages, often resulting in vague, inconsistent, or incomplete descriptions. **Easy-Commit** solves this problem by generating commit messages that:
+However, many developers struggle with crafting well-structured commit messages, often resulting in vague, inconsistent, or incomplete descriptions. **Ease-Commit** solves this problem by generating commit messages that:
 - Accurately describe the changes made in the code.
 - Follow the correct structure and style (e.g., using present tense, clear descriptions).
 - Align with the tone of recent commit messages in your project.